jobf/haxeflixel-html5-pixel-perfect/README.md

 Said flags help to an extent in that sub pixels are avoided when sprites are moved on the x and y axis, however some interpolation still exists during rotation.

 Hopefully a shader can be used to scale up the pixels instead, some discussion of that can be found here - http://forum.haxeflixel.com/topic/1061/shader-scale-offset-problem

+You can vew a built version here - https://jobf.github.io/haxeflixel-html5-pixel-perfect/